-If old batteries are used at temperature below $0^{\circ}$ C ( $32^{\circ}$ F), the camera's electronic operation may not be satisfactory.
-You should thus replace older batteries with fresh ones before using your XG-9 in cold weather and carry spare fresh batteries with you during such use.
-Battery capacity will be restores to its normal level when the batteries are warmed to their recommended operating temperature range.
+Regardless of which battery type used, remember to always use fresh batteries and keep a spare set with you when using your camera in cold-weather.
 After you have not used your camera for some time, check the Safe Load Signal and frame counter to be sure that there is no film in the camera.
-If the camera is unloaded proceed as follows:
+If the camera is unloaded, proceed as follows: